|Chile World Cup 1962|

-At time of writing, he is considered one of the best box-to-box midfielders in the world.
-He went to the WC finals in 2010 and 2014.
+At time of writing, Arturo Vidal is considered one of the best box-to-box midfielders in the world.
+He went to the World Cup Finals in 2010 and 2014.
 He played with Colo Colo and Bayer Leverkusen before transferring to Juventus in Italy.
 In 2015, he moved to Bayern Munich.
-At the time of writing, he has 86 caps.
+At the time of writing, he has 97 caps.
 He helped Chile to win back-to-back Copa America in 2015 and 2016.

 Enrique Hormazabal is considered one of the greatest Chilean attackers in history.
 He spent most of his career with Colo Colo.
 He was influential with the national squad in both the 1955 and 1956 editions of the Copa America where Chile both times would finish as runners-up.
 He played his club football with Santiago Morning and Colo Colo.

 LW: Leonel Sanchez

 Leonel Sanchez was Chile's record cap holder until 2014.
-He was one of the greatest left wingers in history.
-He scored 4 goals in the 1962 World Cup Finals, where he finsihed a joint-top scorer, as Chile finished 3rd.
-He spent the majority of his career with Universidad de Chile.
-He finished his career playing for different Chilean clubs such as Colo-Colo, Palestino and Ferroviarios.
+He had 85 caps.
+He was one of the greatest left wingers ever.
+He scored 4 goals in the 1962 World Cup Finals, where he finished as a joint-top scorer, as Chile finished 3rd.
+He spent the majority of his career with Universidad de Chile, despite offers from big clubs in Europe.
+He was an icon at the club.

 AM: Francisco Valdes

-He is the all-time leading scorer in the Chilean league.
+Francisco Valdes is the all-time leading scorer in the Chilean league.
 He played for many clubs, but he spent the longest period with Colo Colo, where he formed a notable partnership with Carlos Gaszely.
-He earned 50 caps and served as the team captain.
-He went to the WC Finals in 1966 and 1974.
+He earned 50 caps for Chile and served as the national team captain.
+He went to the World Cup Finals in 1966 and 1974.

 FW/WF/RW: Carlos Caszely